 Compass is Middlebury College’s residential model that focuses on helping each student get the most from their Middlebury experience while developing a deep sense of belonging and having a great time.
 We want you to have fun while you explore interests, plan for your future, and take advantage of our vast resources!
 We do this through mentoring and providing students with the tools to create their own Insider’s Guide to Middlebury.

 As you get to know your orientation group, you are going to be developing relationships with a cohort of students that will be a part of a larger mentoring group.
-Your orientation group will be paired with a college employee who will serve as your mentor.
+You’ll be paired with a college employee who will serve as your mentor.
 Compass Mentors are selected from around the College and represent some of the College’s best of the best.
 Your mentor will work one-on-one with you to help you as you articulate your values, interests, and goals.
 With the help of your mentor you will learn more about the vast opportunities available to Middlebury students and begin charting a path to take advantage of resources that help you explore your interests and achieve your dreams.

 The Compass team has put together a set of co-curricular (out of class) programs, activities and events we think you’ll love!
 These programs provide important skills to help you make the most of your college experience, while having fun and meeting new people.
 There are different tracks available for you to explore, including sustainability, mindfulness, leadership, social justice, innovation & entrepreneurship, and community engagement to name a few.
 Dive in!
 College is all about exploring interests, trying new things and having fun.
 In addition to providing some amazing opportunities to gain skills, have fun, and move closer to your dreams, participating in Compass programs is a great way to earn exclusive college swag.
 Check out go/Compass for more information.

-Compass Tracks for First-Year Students
+Compass Track for First-Year Students

 All of the Compass activities are listed in Presence.